dant14/Delta-sessions/Week2/Task2/README.md

 > ### **PLEASE DO NOT REMOVE ANY OF THE COMPONENTS FROM THE BREADBOARDS FOR THIS SESSION**.
 Do so only if instructed by me.

-### Key words
- - *Compile* - verb - the process where the arduino program takes the code and internally chews it up and produces binary files that the device can understand - you'd be shocked to know that pure C code is completely useless to microcontrollers - they need a "compiler" to transform the code we have written into a massive list of 1's and 0's (0010101110101010101111111111010101010101010101...and on it goes)

 ## Introduction
 The C language is the most popular coding language for non-website applications (sometimes even used for those!).
 It can be simple yet also very complex.